v13.9.3

 api/user.GET.200.json

-You can also use .empty or .unknown if you don’t want a Content-Type header in the response.
+You can use .empty or .unknown if you don’t want a Content-Type header in the response.

 Supported Methods